suitable-ai/frontend-test/README.md

     + High temperature
     + Low temperature
     + Weather description (ie. Breezy)
 + __Bonus:__ Was this too easy?
 Want to make it a real app?
-Use the Yahoo weather API https://developer.yahoo.com/weather/ or Open Weather API https://openweathermap.org/api with the default location set to New York, NY, and allow the user to change the location by zip code.
+Use the [Yahoo's Weather API](https://developer.yahoo.com/weather/) or [Open Weather API](https://openweathermap.org/api) with the default location set to New York, NY, and allow the user to change the location by zip code.